Gelareh Zadeh

-Gelareh Zadeh (born 1971) is an Iranian-Canadian physician who is a professor and the Wilkins Family Chair in the Department of Surgery at the University of Toronto.
-She is a neurosurgeon-scientist at Toronto Western Hospital.
+Gelareh Zadeh (born 1971) is an Iranian-Canadian neurosurgeon who is a professor and the Dan Family Chair in the Department of Surgery at the University of Toronto.
+She is a neurosurgeon-scientist at Toronto Western Hospital at University Health Network.
 In 2020, Zadeh became the first woman to be elected Chair of the Division of Neurosurgery at the University of Toronto.
+In 2023, she was one of the two winners of the inaugural Canada Gairdner Momentum Award.

 Early life and education

 Zadeh was born in Iran.
 Her father is an economist and her mother is a nuclear chemist.
 She spent part of her childhood in the United Kingdom whilst her mother studied chemistry.
 Her family moved back to Iran at the start of the Iranian Revolution.
 Her mother was awarded a scholarship to return to England, where her family applied to immigrate to Canada.
 The Zadeh family arrived in Winnipeg in 1988.
 She completed her undergraduate medical degree at the University of Manitoba.
 She moved to the University of Toronto for her speciality training, and focused on neurosurgery.
 Whilst in Toronto, she worked toward a doctorate in medical sciences.
 Her doctoral research looked at the role of angiopoietins in astrocytoma angiogenesis.
 After earning her doctorate Zadeh moved to University College London as a UK Cancer Care Ontario Research Fellow.
 In London, she worked as a neurosurgeon in the UCL Queen Square Institute of Neurology.